-Living together in Dubai as an unmarried couple
+Living together with boyfriend or girlfriend in Dubai

 This information is not intended to encourage anyone to break the law, it is a perception or observation of life in Dubai from the perspective of couples living together.
 Nothing in here should be taken as advice.
 If you break the law in any country, you are at risk of being arrested and prosecuted.